brendon-wong/productive/README.md

 - In the future, the service will also support a pomodoro like system similar to Vitamin-R in which the user can enter a task and a timeblock, and alerts will occur throughout the time block to ensure the user remains on track.
 After timeblocks are completed, users will be able to extend their current timeblock or take a break.
 - Clicking audio button transitions between tone and spoken english notifications?
+- Include button to reset notifications (have the reset trigger notifications for demo purposes?)

 ## Style guide